aurora-is-near/doc.aurora.dev/docs/aurora-cloud/chain.md

 - [Aurora Chain: Code Overview](https://dev.aurora.dev/posts/aurora-chain-tech-overview)

 ## Contact Us
 If you feel your business could benefit from having its own blockchain instance, please do not hesitate to contact us at hello@auroracloud.dev.
-You will find out that Aurora Aurora Chain is a great solution for achieving this!